uche789/understanding-web-development/network.md

 The Open Systems Interconnection (OSI) model describes 7 layers that computer systems use to communicate over a network.

-### Layer 7: Application Layer
+### Layer 7: Application

-The application layer is an abstract layer that ensure effective communication.
+The application layer is an abstraction layer that allows the user to directly communicate with the network through applications.
+The application contains communication protocols to allow data exchange.
+It is also responsible for presenting data in a format that is readable to the user and applications.

+Some of protocols used in the application layer include:
+- HTTP/HTTPS
+- SMTP/IMAP/POP3
+- FTP (File Transfer Protocol)
+- DNS (Domain Name System)
+- Telnet/SSH

+The application layer uses the functionalities of the presentation and session layer to provide seamless communication between the user and the network.

 ### Layer 6: Presentation

-TBP
+The presentation layer is responsible for translating data into a format suitable for software applications or network transmission.
+This layer handles tasks such as encryption and decryption, data compression, and data conversion, including encoding formats like ASCII and Unicode. (for example, encoding formats like ASCII and Unicode).

 ### Layer 5: Session

 The session layer manages the communication session between devices and ensures that the session is started, maintained, and ended properly.

-The session layer also fetches data from the transport layer and send data to the presentation layer.
+It also fetches data from the transport layer and send data to the presentation layer.

+The session layer supports two types of communication:
+- Half-duplex: Data flows in one direction at a time.
+- Full-duplex: Data flows in both directions simultaneously.

+Some of protocols used in the application layer include:
+- NetBIOS (Network Basic Input Output System)
+- RPC (Remote Procedure Call Protocol)
+- PAP (Password Authentication Protocol)

-### Layer 4: Transport Layer
+### Layer 4: Transport

-TBP
+The transport layer is responsible for ensuring that data is reliably and efficiently transmitted between devices across a network.

+The key protocols used in this layer are TCP and UDP.

 ### Layer 5: Network

-The network layer is responsible for moving data packets between different networks.
-It decides which physical path the data will take.
+The network layer is responsible for moving data packets (chunks of data) between different networks.
+It decides which physical path the data packets will take.
 The network layer uses network addresses (typically Internet Protocol or IP addresses) to route packets.

+Some of the protocols used in network layer include:

+- IPv4/IPv6
+- IPSec ( Internet Protocol Security)
+- IGMP (Internet Group Management Protocol)
+- DDP (Datagram Delivery Protocol)
+- RIP (Routing Information Protocol)

 ### Layer 6: Data Link